-CUPE’s 22,300 library workers provide front-line services to Canadians across the country.
-Approximately 12,200 of CUPE’s library workers are in 116 stand-alone public library locals, while the rest belong to locals with municipal, university, college and school board members.
+CUPE’s 22,595 library workers provide frontline services to Canadians across the country.
+Approximately 12,495 of CUPE’s library workers are in 119 stand-alone public library locals, while the rest belong to locals with members in municipalities, universities, colleges and school boards.

-The primary job classifications are librarian, library clerk, library archive technician, and page.
-The vast majority of library workers are women (85 per cent), while racialized workers account for about 12 per cent of CUPE library members.
+The primary job classifications are librarian, library clerk, library archive technician and page.
+Most library workers are women (85 per cent); racialized workers account for about 12 per cent of CUPE library members.

 Many library workers are in part-time or casual positions.
 CUPE represents 80 per cent of all unionized library workers in Canada.
-The majority are in Ontario, Quebec and British Columbia, with members in most other provinces.
+The majority are in Ontario, Quebec, Alberta and British Columbia, and we have members in most other provinces.